noambenm/gcp-terraform/README.md

 DevOps and IT projects are continuously evolving, and there's always room for enhancement.
 Here are planned improvements to enhance security, resiliency, and performance:

-### 1. Service Account Security Enhancement
-**Current State**: Single main service account with `organizationAdmin` permissions across the entire organization.
+### 1. Full Lifecycle IaC Management with Terragrunt
+**Goal**: Implement Terragrunt to automate the entire infrastructure lifecycle, from initial setup to application deployment, ensuring a secure, modular, and maintainable codebase.

 **Improvement Plan**:
-- Implement least-privilege principle with granular permissions
-- Explore alternative secure methods for project-level permission management
-- Maintain security while preserving automation capabilities

-### 2. Management Project Automation
-**Goal**: Create a dedicated Terraform project for provisioning the management infrastructure, including:
-- Main service account provisioning
-- OIDC configuration for GitHub WIF
+- **Dedicated Management Project**: Use Terragrunt to create and manage a dedicated project for core infrastructure, including OIDC configuration for GitHub WIF and initial IAM bindings.
-- IAM role attachments and bindings
+- **DRY Configuration**: Keep the infrastructure code DRY (Don't Repeat Yourself) by defining common configurations once and reusing them across environments.
+- **Granular IAM Security**: Provision a unique, least-privilege service account for each Terraform module, managed by Terragrunt, to eliminate reliance on a single, over-privileged account.
+- **Dependency Orchestration**: Automate the deployment order and manage dependencies between different infrastructure components seamlessly.

-### 3. Enhanced Cluster Security
+### 2. Enhanced Cluster Security
 **Current Limitation**: GKE control plane has public IP for GitHub runner connectivity.

 **Security Enhancement Plan**: